djsudduth/mindmap-markdown/README.md

 ![](mindmaps/HII%20Regions%20Example.png)

-The example converted markdown file is found in the **markdown** folder where the first few lines have a format like:
+The example converted markdown file is found in the **markdown** folder where the first few lines of the markdown output outline has a format like:

 - Nebulae Emissions
 	- Types